Eritrean forces withdraw from key towns in Ethiopia’s Tigray

 Soldiers from Eritrea have withdrawn from three key towns in Ethiopia’s Tigray region a day after Tigray fighters took control of the regional capital, Ethiopian forces retreated and Ethiopia’s government declared an immediate, unilateral cease-fire.

-The swift turn in the nearly eight-month war has left people scrambling to understand what exactly is going on in the region of 6 million people as communications links are largely down.
+The swift turn in the nearly eight-month war has left people scrambling to understand the implications for the region of 6 million people as communications links were largely down.
 The people in close contact with witnesses who confirmed the withdrawal spoke on condition of anonymity for their safety.

 Eritrean soldiers, accused by witnesses of some of the war’s worst atrocities, left the towns of Shire, Axum and Adwa but it was not immediately clear whether they had left other communities, where they were going, or whether the retreat was temporary.
-Neighboring Eritrea's information ministry did not immediately respond to questions.
+The information ministry of Eritrea, described by human rights groups as one of the world's most repressive countries, did not immediately respond to questions.

+“We don't yet know if they are withdrawing,” the acting U.S. assistant secretary of state, Robert Godec, told the House of Representatives Committee on Foreign Affairs on Tuesday.
+He added the U.S. still has seen no statement from Eritrea, nor from the Tigray fighters, saying they are committed to the cease-fire.

-Tigray’s former leaders say they are now in control of the regional capital, Mekele.
+Tigray’s former leaders said they are now in control of the regional capital, Mekele, after “what appears to be a significant withdrawal of Ethiopian national defense forces from Tigray,” Godec said.
 The Tigray leaders, who have waged a guerrilla war since November after a political falling-out with the government of Prime Minister Abiy Ahmed, in a statement issued overnight called on supporters to “intensify their struggle until our enemies completely leave Tigray.”

+The spokesman for the Tigray forces, Getachew Reda, could not immediately be reached.
+An Ethiopian military spokesman did not answer the phone.

-The arrival of Tigray forces in Mekele was met with cheers after the interim regional administration, appointed by Ethiopia's government, fled.
+The arrival of Tigray forces in Mekele on Monday was met with cheers after the interim regional administration, appointed by Ethiopia's government, fled.

-Tigray fighters were reportedly moving into Shire on Tuesday, their latest gain after some of the most intense fighting of the war.
-They were now in control of much of the region after a major counteroffensive with mass popular support, International Crisis Group analyst William Davison said in a statement.
+Tigray fighters then moved into Shire on Tuesday, their latest gain after some of the most intense fighting of the war in Africa's second most populous country.
+Shire in recent months saw the arrival of hundreds of thousands of people fleeing intimidation in western Tigray and is a key staging area for humanitarian aid.

+Tigray forces are now in control of much of the region after a major counteroffensive with mass popular support, International Crisis Group analyst William Davison said in a statement.

 Preventing growing famine conditions in the region “has to be the priority of the TDF’s leadership, given their forces are now in a position to facilitate access to many previously hard to reach areas,” Davison said, urging Ethiopia's government not to sabotage the urgent humanitarian efforts.